Plazas de soberanía: History

 On 11 July 2002, Morocco stationed six gendarmes on Perejil Island, which was at the time a source of complaint by Spain.
 The Spanish Armed Forces responded by launching a military operation code-named Operation Romeo-Sierra.
 The operation was carried out by Spanish commandos of Grupo de Operaciones Especiales.

-The Spanish Navy and Spanish Air Force provided support; the six Moroccan navy cadets did not offer any resistance and were captured and evicted from the island.
+The Spanish Navy and Air Force provided support; the six Moroccan navy cadets did not offer any resistance and were captured and evicted from the island.
 It has since been evacuated by both countries.